ShadowXTP/ShadowXTP/README.md

-# ShadowXTP

-# Hello, I'm [Your Name]! 👋
+# Hello, I'm Keeth! 👋

 ## About Me
 I'm a 3rd Year Bachelor of Computer Science student deeply passionate about game development, with a keen interest in Minecraft.
-My journey in computer science has led me to explore both hardware and software, and I'm always on the lookout to learn more and innovate.
+My experience and passion for games has lead to me to learn alot about Computers and how they work, along with helping define the future I want for myself, and I'm always on the lookout to learn more and innovate.

 ## What I'm Working On
-- **Minecraft Plugins/Addons:** I'm actively developing new plugins and addons to enhance the Minecraft experience.
-If you're also into modding Minecraft, let's connect!
+- **Minecraft Plugins/Addons:** I'm actively developing new plugins and addons to help me learn Java and improve my skills through Minecraft!
-- **Game Development:** Using C++ and C#, I'm working on building games that are not only fun to play but also push the boundaries of what indie developers can achieve.
+- **Game Development:** Using C++ and C#, I'm working on learning and adapting my skills to eventually create Games and other passion projects!
 - **Web Development:** I'm also honing my skills in HTML, CSS, and JavaScript, building responsive and functional websites.

 ## Languages and Tools: